alephjs/alephjs.org/pages/docs/basic-features/pages.md

 Each generated HTML page only needs a small amount of JavaScript.
 When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
 (This process is called _hydration_.)

-> To learn more about rendering, check the [SSR & SSG](/docs/basic-features/ssr-and-ssg).
+> To learn more about rendering, check out the [SSR & SSG](/docs/basic-features/ssr-and-ssg).

 ## Linking Between Pages